Merowech/simple-audio-retrieval/README.md

  **b)** 12
  Show how to store the data after you loaded it and how to extract featrures.
  Be creative with the features and test them.
 Robust/good or creative features get you points.
+ HINT: As there is no ground truth.
+Think about how you could provide some proxy tasks to test them for robustness.
  **c)** 12
  Show how your similarity function works and how to apply kNearestNeighbor search on the data.
  The more robust your extracted features and similarity function are, the more points you get.
+ HINT: Think about similarity functions of the previous lecture.
+There are more than just Euclidean distance.
 ```Please submit one file for the previous tasks.
 E.g., extraction_storing_script.py```
  **d)** 9
  Be creative again.
 FastAPI/Flask should enable an easy web app, but you can also use d3 and a html only version.